soxueren/atsd/administration/migration/cluster.md

 ## Configure Migration Map-Reduce Job

-Log in to the server where YARN ResourceManager is running.
+Login into the server where YARN ResourceManager is running.

 Switch to the 'yarn' user.